Skip to content

 ✍️ Method/BodyRootParamUnnamed

-This method has a non-object request body, so its argument's name in the generated code will be {fallback_name}.
+This method has a non-object request body, so we generated the fallback name {fallback_name} for it.

 ✍️ Method/DefinesBaseURLWithMultipleEnvironments